-Because digestive wellness is one of the focal points of my practice, I see a lot of folks who suffer from IBS and major GI problems.
+Because digestive wellness is the focal point of my practice, I see a lot of folks who suffer from IBS and major GI problems.
 They’ve been to countless doctors who haven’t been much help.
-I recommend GI assessments (stool testing) to these clients (and most of my clients).
-The assessments screen for parasites, pathogenic bacteria (such as h pylori), dysbiosis/bad bacteria overgrowth, worms, amoebas, and yeast.
+I recommend GI assessments (stool testing like the GI MAP test) to these clients, and to most of my clients, for that matter.
+The stool assessments screen for parasites, pathogenic bacteria (such as h pylori), dysbiosis/bad bacteria overgrowth, worms, amoebas, and yeast.
 I rarely see one come back clean.
 And these little buggers can be responsible for a whole host of ills outside of the digestive tract.
 Often times, people don’t display any obvious symptoms.

 (NOTE: when I refer to GI infections in this post, I’m referring to parasites, pathogenic bacteria, dysbiosis, worms and yeast/candida)

 If you suspect infections in the GI tract, your best bet is to see a practitioner and do a stool sample to test for giardia, amoeba hystolitica, blastocystis, and cryptosporidium.
 These tests can also check for pathogenic infections like c difficile, klebsiella, h pylori, e coli overgrowth, candida, etc.